Documentation Index

 Creating A GitHub Actions Build Failure Agent

-.
+A yaml file will open in your $EDITOR.
 Paste the following Agent definition

 into the file: